 - Students who have flu-like symptoms should self-isolate for at least 24 hours after their fever is gone (without the use of a fever-reducing medicine).
-If feasible, students should to home to recuperate.
+If feasible, students should go home to recuperate.

 - Self-care measures include: get plenty of rest and fluids and take medications such as fever reducers and pain medicine (acetaminophen and/or ibuprofen).

-- Remember, the Health Center is NOT giving class excuses for flu.
-Please e-mail your professors to let them know you have the flu.
+- Please e-mail your professors to let them know you have the flu.

-If you roommate or other close contact is told that she/he may have flu and you have a chronic illness such as asthma, diabetes, heart disease or other serious chronic condition, are immunosuppressed due to a medical condition or medications, or are pregnant, then you should contact Winslow Health Center (814-332-4355) to schedule an appointment.
+If your roommate or other close contact is told that they may have flu and you have a chronic illness such as asthma, diabetes, heart disease or other serious chronic condition, are immunosuppressed due to a medical condition or medications, or are pregnant, then you should contact Winslow Health Center (814)332-4355 to schedule an appointment.
 You may benefit from antiviral medication.